talhof8/mellow-blog/_posts/2022-09-13-how-to-connect-woocommerce-to-google-sheets.md

 Open your spreadsheet, then click 'Extensions' -> 'Mellow - Sync your eCommerce store'.
 Note that it might take a couple of seconds for the add-on to appear on the menu.

 This step requires you to specify where your inventory data can be found.
-That is, what's the name of your inventory sheet, and the columns for Item Name, SKU (optional), and Stock on Hold.
+That is, what's the name of your inventory sheet, and the following columns: Item Name, SKU (optional), and Stock on Hold.

-Mellow attempts to automatically identify those columns for you.
+Mellow will automatically attempt to identify those columns for you.

 <p align="center">
   <img src="/assets/images/posts/2022-09-13-setup-stage.png" />